mutex1/Greedy-Best-First-Search/README.md

 # Greedy-Best-First-Search

-An implementation of pathfinding using GBS a.k.a.
-Greedy Best-first Search <br>
+An implementation of pathfinding using Greedy Best-first Search a.k.a.
+GBS<br>
 multiple goal maze solving <br>
 <br>
 usage : <br>